jweinflash/chicago-taxi/docs/analysis.md

     ## 5      35 DOUGLAS -87.60917 41.84446     5
     ## 6      35 DOUGLAS -87.60915 41.84424     6

 Remember that the goal is to spatially visualize the most popular pickup areas across time.
-If you put your `ggplot` goggles on, you can image that to do this we're going to need to "facet" on the period of time, and draw the polygons representing each community area per facet.
+If you put your `ggplot` goggles on for a moment, you can image that to do this we're going to need to "facet" on the period of time, and draw the polygons representing each community area per facet.

 In my opinion, the best way to ready our data for this type of operation is to conduct a join of `df_pick` and `df_comm`, so that we have both the count and longitude / latitude data in one place.
 We can accomplish this fairly easily with the built-in `merge` function.